Developing Engaging Characters

 Develop your grasp of psychology

 It’s hard to understand characters without understanding a little bit about psychology.
-Learning about why humans behave in certain ways is highly useful when it comes to developing personalities for your fictional characters.
+Learning about why humans behave in certain ways is highly useful for developing personalities for your fictional characters.

 If you don’t want to do a deep dive into psychology textbooks, a simple place to start is by exploring a tool like 16 Personalities.
 This is an in-depth, research-based resource that explains what the 16 different human personality types are and how they work.
 You can take a personality type test for each of your characters which will provide a more detailed breakdown of their traits, flaws and behaviours.
 Of course, they’re your characters, so you can adjust and omit things as you see fit!